mdshaad783/tuttorr_frontend/README.md

-# Learning Management Portal - Frontend
+# Tuttorr 'A Learning Management Portal' - Frontend

 This is the frontend for a Learning Management Portal that connects students and teachers.
 It provides a clean interface for interaction and communication.